accesscode-2-1/unit-4/lessons/7_CoreJava.md

 Obviously, a class may not be both `final` and `abstract`, as that would be useless: we can't instantiate it, since it is abstract, but we can't extend it with a concrete class either.

-> **Exercise:** Design a class model to represent real estate listings.
+> :dart: **Exercise:** Design a class model to represent real estate listings.
 Your model should handle apartments, houses, apartment buildings, and empty lots for sale.

 ## Interfaces